 Interestingly, it should be noted that the cast seemed to be very guarded when asked when the movie is set, unsure what to answer until David Harbour repeated what was on the press release.
 Their hesitation at least suggests that the movie is set in more than one time.

 But even if Black Widow takes place in the past indeed, some questions remain.
 Why would Marvel kick off their new Phase with a prequel movie on a dead character?
 Some believe it could be to pass on the mantel to the new Black Widow Yelena Belova like Steve Rogers did with Falcon.
 But then, if that were indeed the only purpose of the movie, then why not have made it earlier when it was still relevant?
 And unlike with Sam Wilson, it is a risky bet to pass it on to a completely new character the audience has not grown to like.

 Wouldn’t it have been more judicious to make the movie when Natasha was still alive and introduce Yelena earlier on to leave the audience time to know and like the character meant to replace her?

-Furthermore, Endgame has had reshoots which have involved changing the scene in Vormir and Natasha’s fate.
-This could coincide with the time when the Black Widow movie was given the green light and would therefore mean that her death was purposefully made canon.
+Furthermore, Endgame has had reshoots that have involved changing the scene in Vormir and Natasha’s fate.
+This could coincide with the time when the Black Widow movie was given the green light and would, therefore, mean that her death was purposefully made canon.
 My guess would be to serve and introduce a new plot (perhaps the Soul World?).
-This would shed a light on why Romanoff didn’t get a funeral -like Tony stark did- and why the reshoots have seemingly disserved her character.
+This would shed a light on why Romanoff didn’t get a funeral —as Tony stark did— and why the reshoots have seemingly disserved her character.